sveyret/kema/README.md

-# kema, Gentoo kernel manager
+# kema, the Gentoo kernel manager

 kema is a set of shell scripts used to ease management of a Linux kernel under Gentoo.
 Its main purposes are:
 * Quickly upgrade kernel when a new version is delivered.